-You need to complete the application for building consent amendment form and include two copies of the plans.
+You need to complete the application for PIM and/or building consent form and include two copies of the plans.
 Any additional fees for altering your building consent will apply.

 Give us a call on 06 759 6060 to book your inspection.
 Make sure you have your building consent number handy.
 We need at least 24 hour’s notice but will try and fit your inspection in within three days.

 To enable us to issue the required code compliance certificate (CCC) you need to let us know when the work is completed.
 An application for a CCC is included in your building consent pack or it can be completed online through the building consent portal (if you applied for your building consent online).
 If you are completing a paper-based application you can drop off the CCC application form to us when all building work is completed and we’ll set up a final inspection.
 Make sure you let us know:

 Upon completion and approval of the final inspection your building consent and CCC application will undergo a final audit and fees check.
 This audit may show information missing from the building consent (e.g. producer statement, gas or electrical certificates or adjustments made without amendments).
 We will not issue a CCC until every aspect of your building consent is signed off.